Connecting remote communities with reliable service

-Planned and designed to fit the northern Quebec environment, the ECN was built to survive heavy weather conditions and difficult terrain conditions (crossing rivers, streams, and swamps).
+Planned and designed to fit the northern Quebec environment, the ECN was built to survive heavy weather conditions and difficult terrain conditions, such as crossing rivers, streams, and swamps.
 This network also has the unique characteristic to run over a long distance without existing infrastructure.

 To guarantee high reliability in those conditions, the design included protecting the lines from forest fires and vandalism.
 Also, bridge crossings were designed with metal channels—attached to the bridge structure—to reduce fiber exposure and potential fiber cut.

 With our design expertise developed for northern conditions, we’re helping the remote communities of the province expand their services and better support their growing populations.

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us